 Ironically, calculating the whole 3D trajectory numerically is actually easier than what I just presented above (it’s so simple that even a computer can do it!).
 Using my trajectory simulator, but modified for pitched balls, I can calculate the velocity as a function of time for various type of pitches and compare it to what our little analytic formula predicts.
 The figure below shows that for a 90 mph fastball with a spin of 2500 rmp, the final velocities with the two approach differ by only 0.1%.
 And at 100 mph, the agreement reaches 0.06%.
 Not bad at all!
 The small difference is of course due to the fact that the numerical simulation includes the Magnus force and gravity (although they partially cancel out, gravity wins and the ball falls by about a foot.
 There is no such thing as a rising fastball!).
 For a curveball, the difference grows to close to 1% since the ball falls quite a lot more.
 Of course, if I turn off the gravity and Magnus forces, then there is an almost perfect match (0.001%, the tiny difference being due to the finite time step of 0.001s used in the numerical calculations).

-Now that we know that the simple analytical expression works pretty well for fastballs, one could, in principle, measure the drag coefficient provided you know the velocity of the ball at two points separated by a distance D. Indeed, from the equation in the box above, we obtain
+Now that we know that the simple analytical expression works pretty well for fastballs, one could, in principle, measure the drag coefficient provided you know the velocity of the ball at two points separated by a distance .
+Indeed, from the equation in the box above, we obtainwere and are the initial and final velocities.

 Hence, in theory, the drag coefficient could easily be measured provided one has access to the full details of a trajectory.
 Unfortunately, I do not have privileged access to Hawkeye data to test this.
 Would such an approach be much better than the one used here (based on the method described here)?
 I suspect that the details of the method used do not matter that much as the error on such measurements is probably dominated by the radii/mass variations from ball to ball (not to mention the exact determination of the local air density).
 Perhaps a more precise way of doing things would be to ask a pitcher to throw dozen of pitches using the same ball that has been carefully measured beforehand instead of using game data.
 Anyhow, I think we are very lucky to live in an era when technological advances allow us to tackle in great detail all the intricacies of baseball trajectories.